Mastiha: what is it, how is it produced, and which cocktails to make with this Greek liqueur?

 History of the Masticha liqueur

 Greece has an excellent liqueur, winemaking, and distillation tradition.
 In some ways, it is very reminiscent of Italy, although obviously, we have to adapt the gustatory register to Greek tradition and taste, made of salt, sun, and rocks.
-And Masticha is the synthesis of these flavors: earth full of stones on which these solitary trees grow that hides precious nectar, drops of condensed resin, slowly extracted from the plants.
+And Masticha is the synthesis of these flavors: the earth full of stones on which these solitary trees grow hides precious nectar, drops of condensed resin, slowly extracted from the plants.

 Mastic is used to make chewing gum, sweets, candies, and even the legendary Turkish gluey ice cream, dondurma.
-It is no coincidence that the name of the island of Chios in Turkish means the isle of rubber, recognition for what is a precious resin known since Hippocrates, who recommended chewing it to purify the stomach and fight bad breath.
-Many hastened to call it a superfood when in reality, it is a precious gem with nothing super.
-On the contrary, it is tradition.
-It is a natural distillation of flavors and culture, but fashions must feed the market, and today even mastic is considered a weird marketing food.
+It’s no coincidence that the name Chios in Turkish means “isle of rubber,” a nod to a valuable resin known since Hippocrates, who recommended chewing it to cleanse the stomach and fight bad breath.

 Price of Masticha liqueur